 Oolong tea - the golden center of China tea

-Buy cheap Oolong Tea - Oolong Tea from China order onlineWith the large selection of Oolong tea and Oolong tea blends, the online shop for wellness & living is an eldorado for tea lovers.
-The premium Oolong teas from Alveus come from China.
-The perfect timing for fermentation combines the taste of green tea and black tea.
-Fine Oolong tea blends with dried flowers and fruits ensure a wide range of aromas.
-The China tea looks back on a long tradition and is indispensable in its home country from tea culture.
-In Europe, the semi-fermented Oolong tea is becoming increasingly popular due to the balanced taste experience and the beneficial effects.
+Buy cheap Oolong Tea - Oolong Tea from China order onlineWith the large selection of oolong tea and oolong tea blends, the online shop for Wellness & Living is an Eldorado for tea lovers.
+Wanthai premium oolong teas come from China.
+The perfect timing of the fermentation combines the taste of green tea and black tea.
+Fine oolong tea blends with dried flowers and fruits provide a variety of flavours.
+China tea has a long tradition and is an indispensable part of tea culture in his home country.
+In Europe, the semi-fermented oolong tea enjoys increasing popularity due to its balanced taste and beneficial effects.

-The Oolong China tea is fermented longer than green tea, but shorter than black tea.
-Therefore, the oolong is also referred to as semi-fermented, or as the golden center of China tea.
-For the Oolong tea, the picked tea leaves are spread out in the sun to wilt.
-After a resting phase in the closed space, the oxidation takes place.
-To this end, the tea leaves are rubbed repeatedly by hand and shaken, so that the juice can escape and oxidize with oxygen.
-In the case of manual production of oolong, the oxidation process is controlled by heating the tea leaves in iron pans.
-It is up to the skill of the Teemanufaktur to achieve the perfect timing for Oolong production.
+What in actual fact is Oolong Tea?The oolong China tea is fermented for longer than green tea, but shorter than black tea.
+Therefore, the oolong is also referred to as half fermented or as the golden center of China tea.
+For the oolong tea, the picked tea leaves are laid out in the sun to wither.
+After a rest period in a closed room, the oxidation takes place.
+For this purpose, the tea leaves are repeatedly rubbed by hand and shaken so that the juice can escape and oxidize with oxygen.
+In Oolong crafting, the oxidation process is controlled by heating the tea leaves in iron pans.
+It is the tea maker's skill to have the perfect timing for Oolong production.